 U. Utah Phillips

-Bruce “U. Utah” Phillips, one of the founders of Hospitality House, died May 23rd of heart failure.
-The beloved folk musician and activist will be missed by legions of supporters, friends and colleagues and remembered as an ardent fighter for labor and peace issues, as well as for the rights of the homeless.
-In his music, actions and words, he described the plight of the underdog, the struggles of labor unions and the power of direct action.
+Bruce “U. Utah” Phillips, one of the founders of Hospitality House, died May 23rd, 2008 of heart failure.
+The beloved folk musician and activist will be missed by legions of supporters, friends, and colleagues and remembered as an ardent fighter for labor and peace issues, as well as for the rights of the homeless.
+In his music, actions, and words, he described the plight of the underdog, the struggles of labor unions, and the power of direct action.

 As a former guest and worker in shelters, he brought to the group his experience with the Catholic Worker shelter model based on “Houses of Hospitality developed by Phillips’ mentor Ammon Hennacy in Salt Lake City during the 1960s.

-He envisioned the same model for Grass Valley’s community shelter, in which a respect for voluntary poverty and a passion to help the poor would guide policy.
+He envisioned the same model for Grass Valley’s community shelter, in which respect for voluntary poverty and a passion for helping the poor would guide policy.

 As plans evolved, the group opted for a slightly different example, using a nomadic faith community model, incorporating Bruce’s compassionate respect for the homeless and the practicalities of operating in a quasi-rural area.